-If a juvenile if found to be in the possession of drugs or drug paraphernalia, he or she can be charged with a juvenile drug crime.
-Some of the most common drug crimes juveniles are charged with includes possession of a controlled substance, possession with intent to deliver, and possession of drug paraphernalia.
+If a juvenile is found to be in the possession of drugs or drug paraphernalia, he or she can be charged with a juvenile drug crime.
+Some of the most common drug crimes juveniles are charged with include possession of a controlled substance, possession with intent to deliver, and possession of drug paraphernalia.

 The prosecution must also be able to show that the juvenile was in actual or constructive possession of the controlled substance or instrument.
 Actual possession means the juvenile had the object in his or her hand, pocket, or otherwise on his or her body.

 For the purposes of possession with intent to deliver, it must be shown that the defendant possessed the illegal substances and intended on selling or transferring them to someone else, in exchange for something of value.
-Prosecution may use the presence of packaging material, large amounts of cash, weapons, or scales to prove that the individual intending on selling or transferring the drugs.
+The prosecution may use the presence of packaging material, large amounts of cash, weapons, or scales to prove that the individual intends on selling or transferring the drugs.

 - Drug rehabilitation

 - Substance abuse educational courses

 In some cases, depending on the severity of the crime or the juvenile’s criminal history, juveniles can be tried as adults ordered to pay heavy fines, and sentenced to time in jail.